Lou Reed (album)

+In 1976, when asked what he thought of the album in retrospect, Reed stated, "It's got some of the best songs I ever wrote, but the production sucks."

+Critical reception

+The Commercial Appeal wrote that the album "contains some of the frenzy for which his former band was noted, but most of the music is toned down into a more standard rock mold."
+The Buffalo News determined that Reed's "blunt, almost over-simplified lyrics and the pre-Clapton guitar sound melt into a peculiarly satisfying experience."

+The Rolling Stone Album Guide noted the "genteel art-rock treatment" of the songs written during Reed's Velvet Underground years.

 Track listing

 Cross-reference

-Eight tracks from Lou Reed were, at one point, originally performed by The Velvet Underground.
+Eight tracks from Lou Reed were, at one point, originally performed by the Velvet Underground.
 These recordings have been released on various compilations and live albums, which have been catalogued below.

 Tour

-On the album's tour, which lasted two legs between June 9th and November 2, 1972, Reed was backed by The Tots.
-The Tots featured no shared personnel with the album and consisted of Vinny Laporta and Eddie Reynolds on guitar, Bobby Resigno on bass, and Scottie Clark on drums.
-This backing group would also play on the Transformer tour and perform on the American Poet live album.
+On the album's tour, which lasted two legs between June 9 and November 2, 1972, Reed was backed by the Tots.
+The Tots featured no shared personnel with the album and consisted of Vinny Laporta and Eddie Reynolds on guitar, Bobby Resigno on bass guitar, and Scottie Clark on drums.
+This backing group would also play on the Transformer tour and perform on the live album American Poet (2001).

 Personnel

 Credits are adapted from the Lou Reed liner notes.